danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [abgulati/LARS](https://github.com/abgulati/LARS) - An application for running LLMs locally on your device, with your documents, facilitating detailed citations in generated responses.
+- [thunlp/OpenPrompt](https://github.com/thunlp/OpenPrompt) - An Open-Source Framework for Prompt-Learning.
+- [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use & supercharged open-source experiment tracker.
+- [TaskingAI/TaskingAI](https://github.com/TaskingAI/TaskingAI) - The open source platform for AI-native application development.
+- [ComposioHQ/composio](https://github.com/ComposioHQ/composio) - Composio equip's your AI agents & LLMs with 100+ high-quality integrations via function calling
+- [Lightning-AI/litgpt](https://github.com/Lightning-AI/litgpt) - 20+ high-performance LLMs with recipes to pretrain, finetune and deploy at scale.
+- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+It solves 12.47% of bugs in the SWE-bench evaluation set and takes just 1 minute to run.
+- [iterative/dvc](https://github.com/iterative/dvc) - 🦉 ML Experiments and Data Management with Git
+- [unslothai/unsloth](https://github.com/unslothai/unsloth) - Finetune Llama 3.1, Mistral, Phi & Gemma LLMs 2-5x faster with 80% less memory
+- [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
+- [anthropics/anthropic-retrieval-demo](https://github.com/anthropics/anthropic-retrieval-demo) - Lightweight demo using the Anthropic Python SDK to experiment with Claude's Search and Retrieval capabilities over a variety of knowledge bases (Elasticsearch, vector databases, web search, and Wikipe
 - [k5-mot/homelab](https://github.com/k5-mot/homelab) -
 - [di37/coding-assistant-codellama-streamlit](https://github.com/di37/coding-assistant-codellama-streamlit) - This project demonstrates how to utilize Codellama, a local open-source Large Language Model (LLM), and customize its behavior according to your specific requirements using a Modelfile.
 - [avalogic/githubstar](https://github.com/avalogic/githubstar) - Export Github stars and starred repos to HTML, bookmark, json or markdown format, grouped by language or topics, order by time, stargazers count etc..